botpress/messaging/docs/channels-v1-doc.md

-# Channels V1 Documentation Changes
+# Channels Documentation Changes

 This document details how the documentation for channels that is currently hosted [here](https://github.com/botpress/docs/tree/master/docs/channels) should be changed to accomodate the changes that were made to the channels (detailed changelog - [here](./channels-v1.md)).
 They also instruct how to change the documentation to be better suited for the cloud and CDM

+To make sense of this document, simply read the old documentation and look at the points listed.
+They comment the changes needed from top to bottom.

 ## Messenger